wp-plugins/fetch-tweets/readme.txt

 4. ***Manage Templates***

 == Changelog ==

+= 1.1.1 =
+* Tweaked the default template styles.
+* Changed the timing of loading active template's functions files to before the header gets sent.
+* Added the visibility, margins, paddings, and the background color options for the default templates.
+The users may need to re-configure the height and width of the template option.
+* Updated the Admin Page Framework library to v2.0.2.

 = 1.1.0 - 08/18/2013 =
 * Added the ability to reset the plugin options.